Benefits of prenatal yoga for pregnant women

 Prenatal yoga excludes certain positions in regular yoga that may cause harm to a pregnant person and the baby.
 For instance, prenatal yoga does not involve positions that will be too stressful on your pelvic area or joints.

-Many expectant mothers join prenatal yoga classes not just for their body (physical) benefits but also for the mind (psychological) benefits.
-There are high rates of trauma, psychological distress and social complexity among pregnant people, a recent 2019 study reported.
+Many pregnant people join prenatal yoga classes for their physical and psychological benefits.
+There are high rates of trauma, psychological distress, and social complexity among pregnant people, a recent 2019 study reported.
 And one way pregnant women can gain psychological relief is by doing yoga.

 Benefits of prenatal yoga